vityobug/homelab/apps/paperless-ngx/README.md

 * External psql db such as CNPG
 * DNS entry for docs.bugaychuk.com
   * Change to your preferred domain in the deployment.yaml

+## Notes

+`migrate-data.yml` use this to migrate data to the paperless PVCs.